Inside the spectacular fall of the granddaddy of right-wing conspiracy sites

 Farah’s scoops and his site’s Clinton bashing attracted investors who shared his philosophy.
 But his spending habits, and those of his wife, were setting off alarm bells among some insiders who considered the couple reckless and undisciplined, according to interviews and internal documents obtained by The Post.

 As the firm’s 10th anniversary approached, the Farahs planned a splashy celebration.
-They signed a contract with the Washington Hilton in 2006 but were saddled with huge cancellation and other costs when they were unable to generate enough interest to pull it offf, according to an internal memo.
+They signed a contract with the Washington Hilton in 2006 but were saddled with huge cancellation and other costs when they were unable to generate enough interest to pull it off, according to an internal memo.
 Executives turned to a wealthy donor to cover the costs.

 “We needed 200,000+ to bail out the Hilton 10th Anniversary snafu,” the memo said.

-In 2008, Farah bought a book publishing firm, World Ahead Press, which took the name WND Books.
-In the years to come, he would also launch a filmmaking operation, complete with high-tech studios in Chantilly, Va., and host a film festival.
+In 2008, Farah bought a book publishing firm, World Ahead Media, which took the name WND Books.
+In the years to come, he would also launch a filmmaking operation, complete with high-tech studios in Chantilly, and host a film festival.

 “They ran off in more than one direction,” said a shareholder and former board member on the condition of anonymity to discuss internal company matters.
 “The spending control was less than ideal.”